Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Common Names: Windibundu, Kpashima, Kotba, Zingeridende, Nasadua, Gawara, Sejana Sanjina, Soanjana, Lal Sahinjano, Sigru Shobhanjan, Sobhan jana, Shobanjana, Danshamula, Swanjera, Murungai, Murunkak-kai, Morunga, Maranga calalu, Mulaga, Sajana, Morunga, Morungai, Sundan

-Moringa is a drought tolerant plant, which is widely cultivated for its medicinal leaves, flower, pods, and stems.
-It’s grown in the tropical parts of the world, especially Himalayan regions of India, Pakistan, Bangladesh, and Afghanistan.
+Moringa is a drought-tolerant plant that is widely cultivated for its medicinal leaves, flower, pods and stems.
 While all the parts of the plant are healthy, the leaves are the most nutritional part.
-Moringa is a nutritious vegetable, which can solve problems like:
+Moringa is a nutritious vegetable which can solve problems like:

 - Fights free radicals